marbleyung/TG_Scrap/README.md

 A: More messages means more time for channel to be parsed and more users you get.
 If you want to parse from tg channel, there is only one method: to parse chat, where people have replied to the message in channel.
-If you want to change the limit of 50 messages max, go to .env file and change 'MAX_MESSAGES'.
+If you want to change the limit of 50 messages max, go to .env file and change 'LIMIT'.

 QUESTIONS, DEALS, EVERYTHING: raskolbrd@gmail.com